-Then after about 10 seconds their manager would jump in and tell the team what to do, assign roles and delegate tasks.
-During the break time I met with the manager and informed him that he was creating a team of Learned-Helplessness.
-Every time things became challenging and the team was forced to decide they know if they wait long enough the manager would jump and save the team from struggling.
+Then after about 10 seconds, their manager would jump in and tell the team what to do, assign roles, and delegate tasks.
+During the break time, I met with the manager and informed him that he was creating a team of Learned-Helplessness.
+Every time things became challenging, and the team was forced to decide; they knew if they waited long enough, the manager would jump and save the team from struggling.

-I responded, “NO, you told me that this team is not taking responsibility for their outcomes and that production and moral have dipped.
-If you keep giving them the solution what part of the accountability are they supposed to have.
+I responded, “NO, you told me that this team is not taking responsibility for their outcomes and that production and morale have dipped if you keep giving them the solution.
+What part of the accountability are they supposed to have?

-He did – the time came when I asked for the team to set a goal for themselves.
-Silence – awkward silence for a full 5 minutes.
-I could see the sweat dripping off of the managers face, and he left the room.
-More silence now 7 minutes – finally one of the participants says, “What is our goal, what are we doing?”
+He did – the time came when I asked the team to set a goal for themselves—silence – awkward silence for a full 5 minutes.
+I could see the sweat dripping off of the manager’s face, and he left the room.
+More silence now 7 minutes – finally, one of the participants says, “What is our goal?
+What are we doing?”
 Then the dam broke!
-The team fought it out, had conflict, debated and agreed on a time goal.
+The team fought it out, had a conflict, debated, and agreed on a time goal.
 The mood shifted from Learned-Helplessness to Empowerment.

-They not only achieved the goal they bettered it by 2 seconds.
+They not only achieved the goal, but they also bettered it by 2 seconds.

-During the processing session of the activity – the team spoke about how they set their goal, met and improved their goal, how they were surprised that they worked it out.
+During the activity’s processing session, the team spoke about how they set their goal, met and improved their purpose, and were surprised that they worked it out.

-The team met with their manager, and I facilitated a plan for the team to start taking on critical decisions within their team.
+The team met with their manager, and I facilitated a plan for the team to start taking on critical decisions within their group.

 Silence – when you feel that you need to jump in and save the team, you must stop and get out of the way.